dra2020/rdapy/docs/_pages/scoring.md

 The plan-level scores are described in [Scores (Metrics)]({{ '/scores' | prepend: site.baseurl }}).

-NOTE: This scripts does *not* extract an adjacency graph from the GeoJSON.
+*Note: This scripts does not extract an adjacency graph from the GeoJSON.
-It uses a pre-computed adjacency graph from DRA.
+It uses a pre-computed adjacency graph from DRA.*

 By default, this script calculates all metrics ("scores") for all plans in an input ensemble.
 If your ensembles are very large though, you can [increase scoring throughput]({{ '/throughput' | prepend: site.baseurl }}),